chanzuckerberg/napari-segmentation-workshop/content/workflow/lesson2.md

-![Picture of art installation of networked cables](images/header_small.jpeg) Lesson II: Cellpose workflow for napari
+![Picture of art installation of networked cables](images/header_small.jpeg) Napari segmentation workflow: Cellpose + FIJI
 =======================

-## Overview & Learning Objectives
+## Learning Objectives

-In this lesson, you'll learn how to use the Cellpose plugin for napari, paired with FIJI, to perform segmentation on an image.
-Subjects covered include:
+In this lesson, you'll how to use the Cellpose plugin for napari, coupled with FIJI, to complete a segmentation workflow.

+1. Installing Cellpose for napari
-1. Adjusting and understanding parameters in Cellpose
+2. Understanding and adjusting parameters in Cellpose
-2. Segmenting and exporting your image's mask in FIJI
+3. Segmenting and exporting your image's mask in FIJI

 - **Time to learn**: 20 minutes